raj85410/opsless/NETLIFY_DEPLOYMENT.md

 1. Check that all dependencies are in `package.json`
 2. Ensure Node.js version is 18 or higher
 3. Clear Netlify cache and retry

+#### Common Build Errors

+**"Could not resolve" errors**: If you encounter errors like "Could not resolve './components/Logs/LogViewer'", this is usually due to:
+- Case sensitivity issues (Netlify runs on Linux)
+- Missing file extensions
+- Incorrect import paths

+**Solution**: The project is now configured with proper path resolution and should handle these issues automatically.

 ### Routing Issues